A-Tirta/Restoran/README.md

 2. install pymsql
    - Install pymsql by using this command:
       ```
-      pip install mysqlclient pymysql <!-- for connecting django project to mysql -->
+      pip install mysqlclient pymysql <!-- For connecting django project to mysql -->
       ```